JuliaClimate/ClimateTools.jl/docs/src/gettingstarted.md

 end
 ```

 There is a `spatialsubset` function which acts on `ClimGrid` type and further subset the data through a spatial subset using a provided polygon.
-The function returns a `ClimGrid`.
-Polygons needs to be on a -180, +180 longitude coordinates.
+The function returns a `ClimGrid`. **Polygons needs to be on a -180, +180 longitude coordinates, as data coordinates defaults to such grid.** For instance, global models are often on a 0-360 degrees grid.

 ```julia
 C = spatialsubset(C::ClimGrid, poly:Array{N, 2} where N)